Rhizomatica/hermes-gui/README.md

 so on the global-constants.ts the API Server IP should be defined with the same IP Address (ORIGIN) from the angular-pwa app : `http://127.0.0.1:8080/api` or `localhost:8080/api`

 Avoid run the HERMES as a service during your development.
+Running HERMES locally as a service (service worker) the angular live reloads does not work.
+So build your project again running `ng build` after change your code and run `http-server -p 9000 -c-l dist/hermes` to restart the project.

 ## Running unit tests